 The squat can decrease knee injury (NSCA) and increase

 and condition program.
-Early in the off season, squat training
+Early in off season, squat training will

-will develop the foundation for more sports specific training,
+develop foundation for more sports specific training, such as

 The strength and conditioning coaches may choose from a variety

 of squat movements.
 The type(s) of squat(s) prescribed should

 by sport as well as other conditioning exercises.
 Coaches commonly